This tutorial will show you how to make your own shirt, t-shirt dress, and tank top.

 4. Remove your shirt.

-Fold the shirt over and cut the other side out
+Fold the shirt over and continue cutting

 This will ensure both sides are even

-5. After you cut your shirt out turn the right-sides so they are is facing in
+5. After you cut your shirt out, turn the right-sides so they are is facing in

-The wrong-side should be facing outward
+The wrong side should be facing outward

 6. Line up your shirt so all sides and corners are matching